atk4/data/docs/static.rst

 If neither are present you can still manually specify title field for your model.

-Finally, static persistence (unlike :php:class:Persistence\Array_) will automatically populate fields for the model and will even attempt to deduce field types.
+Finally, static persistence (unlike :php:class:ArrayPersistence) will automatically populate fields for the model and will even attempt to deduce field types.

 Currently it recognizes integer, date, boolean, float, array and object types.